litestar-org/litestar/docs/usage/security/secret-datastructures.rst

     When storing and comparing secrets, use secure practices to prevent unauthorized access.
 For example, use environment variables, secret management services, or encrypted databases to store secrets securely.
-When comparing secrets, use :func:`secrets.compare_digest` to mitigate the risk of timing attacks.
+When comparing secrets, use :func:`secrets.compare_digest` or similar to mitigate the risk of timing attacks.

 .. note::